wI2L/jettison/README.md

 - **TimeLayout** • Defines the layout used to encode `time.Time` values.
 The layout must be compatible with the [AppendFormat](https://golang.org/pkg/time/#Time.AppendFormat) method.
 The default layout is `time.RFC3339Nano`.
 - **DurationFormat** • Defines the format used to encode `time.Duration` values.
 The default format is `DurationString`.
 See the documentation of the `DurationFmt` type for the complete list of formats available.
-- **UnixTimestamp** • Encode `time.Time` values as JSON numbers representing Unix timestamps, the number of seconds elapsed since Januaray 1, 1970 UTC.
+- **UnixTimestamp** • Encode `time.Time` values as JSON numbers representing Unix timestamps, the number of seconds elapsed since January 1, 1970 UTC.
 It uses the `time.Unix` method.
 This option has precedence over `TimeLayout`.
 - **UnsortedMap** • Disables map keys sort.
 See [Map](#map) benchmark for performance difference.
 - **ByteArrayAsString** • Encodes byte arrays as JSON strings rather than JSON arrays.
 The output is subject to the same escaping rules used for the `string` type, unless the option `NoStringEscaping` is also used.
 - **RawByteSlice** • Disables the *base64* default encoding used for byte slices.